vuo/vuo/node/vuo.layer/descriptions/vuo.layer.make.gradient.linear.md

 Creates a gradient that transitions smoothly between the given colors along a straight line.

+   - `name` — A name to identify the layer, allowing other nodes to select it from a group of layers.
    - `colors` — The colors to transition between, in order from start to end.
    - `gradientStart` - The point where the first color begins transitioning to the next color, in Vuo coordinates.
    - `gradientEnd` - The point where the next-to-last color finishes transitioning to the last color, in Vuo coordinates.